ying32/govcl/README.md

 ---
 ### FAQ

-Q: Why not submit the code on github.com?
+Q: Why not use github.com?
 A: Visit site too slow.